Helen Johnson, Yorkshire Writer

 This year sees 950 years since England was conquered by Duke William of Normandy, afterwards known as William the Conqueror.
 The losses to England were on a par with the Continue Reading →

-Posted in History | Tagged 11th century, heritage, history, war
+Posted in History and Archaeology, Journalism | Tagged 11th century, History and Archaeology, journalism

 Golden Clippings Anthology